GAM-team/GAM/wiki/Users.md

 ```

 ## Password Notification
-When creating a user or updating a user's password, you can send a message with details to an email address;'
+When creating a user or updating a user's password, you can send a message with details to an email address
-this might be the user's secondary email address or their recovery email address.
+or addresses; these might be the user's secondary email address, their recovery email address or a help desk user.
 ```
 [[notify <EmailAddressList>] [notifyrecoveryemail]
     [subject <String>]
     [notifypassword <String>]
-    [from <EmailAaddress>]
-    [mailbox <EmailAddress>]
+    [from <EmailAaddress>] [mailbox <EmailAddress>]
     [replyto <EmailAddress>]
     [<NotifyMessageContent>]
     (replace <Tag> <UserReplacement>)*